grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 This methology is followed to implement the three remaining composition operators (*split*, *merge*, *recursion*), which ends up with a C++ API to combine DSPs with the usual five operators: `createDSPSequencer`, `createDSPParallelizer`, `createDSPSplitter`, `createDSPMerger`, `createDSPRecursiver` to be used at C++ level to dynamically combine DSPs.

+And finally the `createDSPCrossfader` tool allows you to crossfade between two DSP modules.
+The crossfade parameter (as a slider) controls the mix between the two modules outputs.
+When *Crossfade = 1*, the first DSP only is computed, when *Crossfade = 0*, the second DSP only is computed, otherwise both DSPs are computed and mixed.

 Note that this idea of decorating or combining several C++ `dsp` objects can perfectly be extended in specific projects, to meet other needs: like muting some part of a graph of several DSPs for instance.
 But keep in mind that keeping the `dsp` API then allows to take profit of all already available `UI` and `audio` based classes.

 ### Sample Accurate Control